rnbguy/oopsla21artifact/oltp/README.md

 ```

 It briefs about the parameters.
 Then it prints a table with the number of violations and the percentage of violations.
-It also prints average duration per run.
+It also prints the average duration per run.
 If an assertion is not present in the table, its count (and also its percentage) is zero.
 The output above shows that `A15` and `A16` were violated 60% times and `A17` was never violated.

 ## Runtime
-This particular artifact was run on a Intel-i7 (gen 7) laptop with 16GB RAM.
+This particular artifact was run on an Intel-i7 (gen 7) laptop with 16GB RAM.

 The table below lists the average duration per run in seconds.